 One Safeguard Doesn’t Make it Safe (Safety Talk)

 A lot of time and effort is spent every single day to keep workplaces incident-free and employees healthy.
 There are many different challenges to address to be able to achieve this.
-Many different things could go wrong during a work task or throughout a day that can result in injury to employees.
+Many different things could go wrong during a work task or throughout the day that can result in injury to employees.
 Because of this fact, it is important to realize that achieving a safe workplace is a combination of many different efforts and not just any single action or safeguard.

 Some individuals have the “good enough” mindset when it comes to implementing safeguards during their work tasks.
 When these individuals set up for their work tasks and carry them out, they do the bare minimum or just above the minimum.
 For example, they may have the mindset that as long as they are wearing their PPE, that is good enough for the task at hand.
 In reality, there may be three or four more safeguards that need to be put into place to be sure that the task will be performed safely.

 Safety is a Combination of Many Actions

 Having the “good enough” mindset will leave workers open to the risk of the hazards involved in the task.
 If the workers take the time to implement the necessary safeguards facing these risks does not have to be the case.
 There are multiple safeguards for any single hazard in the case that one safeguard fails.

 - Eliminate as many objects, tools, and equipment as possible from the scaffold work platform.